Identifying Students with Disabilities

 The accommodation process will for the most part parallel that which occurs when the student is physically present in the college classroom, with the primary difference being the medium in which our communication takes place.

 Please use the following procedure when working with students in the online environment:

 1. Include this statement about self-identification and accommodation in your course syllabus:

 I would appreciate hearing from anyone in the class who has any type of disability (e.g., physical, learning, psychiatric, vision, hearing, etc.) which may require some special accommodation.
 Please email me so that we can discuss your needs.
-Before services can begin, you must also contact the Disability Services Office, 792-5644, in Room 104H of the Payne Hall Building on the Utica Campus.
-(For the Rome Campus, students should contact the Student Services Office, PC A30, 334-7744).
+Before services can begin, you must also contact the Office of Accessibility Resources, 315-792-5644, in Room 104H of the Payne Hall Building on the Utica Campus.
+(For the Rome Campus, students should contact the Student Services Office, PC A-30,315-334-7744).
 Staff members will review your documentation, determine your eligibility for accommodations, and decide what those accommodations will be.
 Students who notified me regarding accommodation needs in a previous semester must do so again each subsequent semester